DenisIzmaylov/smart-builder/README.md

 [![Build Status](http://img.shields.io/travis/DenisIzmaylov/gulp-smart-builder/master.svg?style=flat-square)](http://travis-ci.org/DenisIzmaylov/gulp-smart-builder)

-> Stop search for better gulp plugins and update their versions in every project.
+> Stop search for better gulp plugins and update their versions in every project!
 > Turn on best practicies in a few lines with Smart Builder.
 > Do it as short as it possible.
 > But use custom logic where you really need it.